ubccpsc/classy/docs/tech-staff/operatingclassy.md

 [Starting Classy](#starting-classy)
 [Stopping Classy](#stopping-classy)

 Docker Compose is a Docker orchestration tool that is used to streamline basic operations tasks.
 Docker Compose commands can build, start, and stop Classy.
-Logs may also be compiled from multiple sources and vierwed.
+Logs may also be compiled from multiple sources and viewed.

 ## Building Classy